xmos/xcore_iot/doc/tutorials/freertos/getting_started.rst

 This example application runs two instances of SMP FreeRTOS, one on each of the processor's two tiles.
 Because each tile has its own memory which is not shared between them, this can be viewed as a single asymmetric multiprocessing (AMP) system that comprises two SMP systems.
 A FreeRTOS thread that is created on one tile will never be scheduled to run on the other tile.
 Similarly, an RTOS object that is created on a tile, such as a queue, can only be accessed by threads and ISRs that run on that tile and never by code running on the other tile.

-That said, the example application is programmed and built as a single coherent application, which will be familiar to programmers who have previously programmed for the XCore in XC.
+That said, the example application is programmed and built as a single coherent application, which will be familiar to programmers who have previously programmed for the XCore in the XC programming language.
 Data that must be shared between threads running on different tiles is sent via a channel using the RTOS intertile driver, which under the hood uses a streaming channel between the tiles.

 Most of the I/O interface drivers in fact provide a mechanism to share driver instances between tiles that utilizes this intertile driver.
-For those familiar with XC, this can be viewed as a C alternative to XC interfaces.
+For those familiar with XC programming, this can be viewed as a C alternative to XC interfaces.

 For example, a SPI interface might be available on tile 0.
 Normally, initialization code that runs on tile 0 sets this interface up and then starts the driver.
 Without any further initialization, code that runs on tile 1 will be unable to access this interface directly, due both to not having direct access to tile 0's memory, as well as not having direct access to tile 0's ports.
 The drivers, however, provide some additional initialization functions that can be used by the application to share the instance on tile 0 with tile 1.
 After this initialization is done, code running on tile 1 may use the instance with the same driver API as tile 0, almost as if it was actually running on tile 0.